TraekWells/personal-site/content/blog/jakobs-law-and-how-to-use-it.md

 - User Experience
 title: Jakob’s Law and How To Use It
-summary: Jakob’s law is the most well-known of the Laws of UX and in this post, you’ll learn what it says and how to use it to help design usable websites.
+summary: Jakob’s law is the most well-known of the Laws of UX and in this post, you’ll learn what it says and how to use it to design usable websites.
 createdAt: 2022-01-04T00:00:00.000-06:00

 ---